nishanths/loupe-js/README.md

 # Loupe

 An image magnifier for JavaScript.
-Based on this [Codepen](https://codepen.io/pixelacorn/pen/eNObea).
+Extended from this [Codepen](https://codepen.io/pixelacorn/pen/eNObea).

-Features:
+Features

 * supports mouse and touch events
-* customizable magnification level, loupe size, loupe shape, and CSS
+* customize magnification level, loupe size, loupe shape, and use custom CSS
+* TypeScript type definitions
-* works with React (see example)
+* works with React (see examples)
 * proper cleanup of event listeners and DOM elements

 [__Demo__](https://nishanths.github.io/loupe-js/)